Enumeration Complexity of Conjunctive Queries with Functional Dependencies: Cyclic CQs

-As before, the initial hardness proof for cyclic queries no longer holds in the presence of FDs, and we modify the reduction to fix any violations of the FDs.
-We start by describing the assumption used to obtain the conditional lower bounds.
-We define $\tetra{k}$ to be the hypergraph with the vertices $\{1,\ldots,k\}$ and the edges $\{\{1,\ldots,k\}\setminus\{i\}\mid i\in\{1,\ldots,k\}\}$.
+As before, the initial hardness proof for cyclic queries no longer holds in the presence of FDs, and we present a modified reduction that satisfies the FDs.
+We start by describing the hypothesis used to obtain the conditional lower bounds. $\tetra{k}$ is defined as the hypergraph with the vertices $\{1,\ldots,k\}$ and the edges $\{\{1,\ldots,k\}\setminus\{i\}\mid i\in\{1,\ldots,k\}\}$.
 Let $\calH$ be a hypergraph.
 With a slight abuse of notation, we also denote by $\tetra{k}$ the decision problem of whether $\calH$ contains a subhypergraph isomorphic to $\tetra{k}$.
-Note that $\tetra{3}$ is the problem of deciding whether a graph contains a triangle, which is strongly believed to be not solvable within time linear in the size of the graph \cite{DBLP:conf/focs/WilliamsW10}.
-The generalization of this assumption is that the $\tetra{k}$ problem cannot be solved in time linear in the size of the graph for any $k$.
-This is a stronger assumption than we used in Section~\ref{sec:Positive}, as the $\tetra{3}$ can be reduced to the matrix multiplication problem~\cite{DBLP:conf/focs/WilliamsW10}.
-We will show that if $Q^+$ is cyclic and only unary FDs are present, the problem $\tetra{k}$ for some $k$ can be reduced to $\qDecide{Q^+}{\dltplus}$.